In this food safety guideline, we talk about which types of contamination greatly affect quality. Download this food safety guidelines PDF for free.

 3. Sanitary Transportation Rule

-This rule under the Food Safety Modernization Act aims to prevent food safety issues concerning improper conditions during transport.
+(Finalized in April 2016) This rule under the FDA Food Safety Modernization Act aims to prevent different types of food safety issues concerning improper conditions during transport.
 It emphasizes the protection of different types of foods during transportation against contamination or spoiling while in transit.
-Some provisions include requirements for food refrigeration, sanitation of vehicles in between loads, and proper recording of these conditions.
+Some provisions include food safety requirements for food refrigeration, sanitation controls of vehicles in between loads, and proper recording of these conditions in qualified facilities.
 Note that this rule does not apply to food supply being shipped through the air due to limitations of the law.

-In addition, compliance with basic food safety practices such as the current Good Manufacturing Practices (cGMP) would significantly help in complying with the Food Safety Modernization Act.
-Stricter implementation of training for employee education on food safety is also part of the law.
-All company employees are mandated to undergo orientation and familiarization of preventive controls and other areas such as allergen management requirements and cross-contamination issues.
-The law mandates businesses agree to the significant authority of the FDA to suspend operations once issues of rule breaches have been reported.
+In addition, compliance with basic food safety practices such as the current Good Manufacturing Practices (cGMP) would significantly help in complying with the FDA Food Safety Modernization Act.
+Stricter implementation of training for employee education on food safety and sanitation control procedures for food contact surfaces and the whole facility is also part of the law.
+All company employees of qualified facilities are mandated to undergo orientation and familiarization with preventive controls and other areas such as allergen management requirements for facilities and cross-contamination threats to food safety.
+The law mandates businesses agree to the significant authority of the FDA to suspend operations and detain suspect food once issues of rule breaches have been reported.

 4. Protection Against Intentional Adulteration